mindsmiths/docs/docs/tutorials/web-interactions/4-template-generator.md

 you just add the components you want to add inside the `new Screen` in the order you want them to be aligned.

 :::tip
-More information about Armory components can be found [here](/docs/integrations/web).
+In this tutorial, we are going to use just some of the existing components.
+If you're curious, you can find more Armory components and learn how they work [here](/docs/integrations/web).
 :::

 But enough with the spoilers!
 Let's first add a rule that will tell the agent to show the defined screens once the user connects to Armory.